 Our attorneys can help you avoid the consequences of creating ambiguous, incomplete, or conflicting instruments that undermine your wishes and the future of your loved ones.
 Otherwise, disputes may arise after an individual’s death, when a will may be contested or the distribution of an estate challenged.
 While it requires some careful forethought, the completion of an estate plan is a sensible way to prevent conflict among those who are close to you.
-Our attorneys are skilled in drafting and executing wills, as well as creating trusts.
+The estate planning lawyers at our Nashville firm are skilled in drafting and executing wills, as well as creating trusts and other instruments.Wills

 Tennessee law is clearly defined with regard to how a will must be prepared.
 The testator, who is the person executing the document, must sign his or her own will.
 In addition, at least two witnesses must observe the execution of the document and sign it in the presence of the testator and each other.
 If there is a will contest, evidence that a testator received independent legal advice may be used to show its validity.
-This is one of several reasons why it may be unwise to draft this instrument without consulting a Nashville estate planning lawyer.Sensitive Guidance in Family Law Matters
+This is one of several reasons why it may be unwise to draft this instrument without consulting a Nashville estate planning lawyer.Trusts

 While the laws governing divorce, child custody, child support, and related family law matters are well established, cases are generally decided according to their unique facts.
 Our legal team can identify and cast light on significant information that can make a difference in preserving your rights and interests, and in obtaining a favorable result.